sharpapi/sharpapi-laravel-client/README.md

 As long as the job is still being processed by our engine it will keep returning `pending` status.

-## Usage

-To incorporate the `SharpApiService` functionality into your project, you have the option to either inject the `SharpApiService` class or utilize the singleton instance through `\SharpApiService` facade.

 ### Controller usage example

 ```php